BenoitGaudieri/react-dogs/README.md

-Simple React Routes demo app using react-router-dom and bootstrap.
+Simple React Routes training demo using react-router-dom and bootstrap.